PatrickLouys/no-framework-tutorial/11-page-menu.md

 Remember how you created a `MustacheRenderer` in [chapter 9](09-templating.md)?
 This time, we create a `TwigRenderer` that implements the same interface.

-But before we start, install the latest version of Twig with composer.
+But before we start, install the latest version of Twig with composer (`composer require "twig/twig:~1.0"`).

 Then create the a `TwigRenderer.php` in your `src/Template` folder that looks like this: